Ambiguous Dynamic Treatment Regimes: A Reinforcement Learning Approach: The Framework

 \end{definition} The above definition bounds the impact of the vector of the unobservable confounder variables, $\bS^m_t$, in each period.
 In Lemma \ref{lemma:ec:boundedconf} (Appendix B) we show that this definition results in

 over $\bH_t^{o,m}$ and $\bH_t^{u,m}=(\bH_t^{o,m}, \bS^m_t)$ for all $t\in\MT$ and $a\in\MA$.
 Thus, benefiting from the observed history (as opposed to the unobserved one) and making use of marginalized propensities $\lambda^b_t (a_t|\bH_t^{o,m})$ as an estimate of the true treatment propensities $\lambda^b_t (a_t|\bH_t^{u,m})$ will not be unboundedly misleading.
 The results provided in the following proposition are analogous to {\em design sensitivity} analyses \citep[see, e.g.,][]{Rosenbaum2010} in static (i.e., $T=1$) settings, where the idea is to examine how much propensity odds need to vary so that the gained causal understanding becomes invalid \citep[see, also, ][]{Kallus2020Conf, Kallus2021}.
+This proposition can also be viewed as a generalization of some of the available bounds in the literature of DRTs \citep[see, e.g., Lemma 2 of ][]{Namkoong2020}, since such bounds can be obtained from our results under the special case of $|\MM|=1$.
+Furthermore, we note that while these bounds can be conservative (hence, not useful) for the purpose of estimating the mean performance, they are relatively suitable for estimating the $MEU_\alpha$ value of it (see part (ii) of Proposition \ref{prop:buc} as well as the learning approaches discussed in Section \ref{sec:extension}).

 \begin{proposition}[GSIS under Bounded Unobservable Confounding] Suppose the behavior policy satisfies BUC under all models $m\in\MM$.
 If the evaluation policy satisfies sequential ignorability under all models $m\in\MM$, and it overlaps with the behavior policy almost surely, then: \begin{itemize}[leftmargin=1cm,align=left] \item[(i)] Under each model $m\in\MM$ we have: